 - Pour the cooled butter/chocolate mixture into the egg mix before stirring to combine.
 Don't worry too much about deflating the eggs mix as you want to knock out some air so that the final batter will be denser and lead to a chewier brownie.

-- Finally, stir in the coffee mixture and dry flour mix to the batter until just combined.
+- Finally, stir in the dry flour mix until just combined.
 Pour the final batter into the prepared baking tin.

 - Top the batter with optional mix-ins as desired.
-Use a knife or chopstick to swirl into batter if you'd like.
+Use a knife or chopstick to swirl into batter if desired.

-- Bake for 20-30 minutes, or until the edges are firm and the top is shiny and slightly cracked.
-The batter should have a slight wobble in the centre to ensure it is not completely cooked through.
+- Bake for 30 minutes,, or until the edges are firm and the top is shiny and slightly cracked.
+Poke a cake tester/skewer into the centre, if moist crumbs are attached it's done.
 This will give you gooey, fudgy brownies rather than if you bake it completely, it will have a cakey texture.

 - Remove from oven and allow to cool for 10 minutes before transferring to a cooling rack and cool completely before slicing.
 You may also want to refrigerate which will give a lovely chewy texture.